NataliaJeszke/mapper-libraries/README.md

 ## License

-[MIT License](LICENSE) (Replace 'LICENSE' with the actual link to your license file)

 ## Contact

-For any inquiries or feedback, please contact us at contact@example.com.
-(Replace 'contact@example.com' with your actual contact email)
+For any inquiries or feedback, please contact me at njeszke.front@gmail.com.

----

-Please note that the content above is a template, and you should customize it according to your specific project details and preferences.
-Also, make sure to include the appropriate license file in your project folder and update the license link accordingly in the README.